the-code-journal/website/content/posts/2020/11/001-maven-lifecycles.md

 The last set of phases of default lifecycle relates to releasing of your application artifacts.
 Here are these

-- `verify`
 - `install`
 - `deploy`

-The first phase is `verify` that allows you to run checks to verify the packaged artifact and that it meets quality criterias.

 The next phase is `install` which copies the artifact to the local maven repository in your system.